openstack/tacker/TESTING.rst

 By default after running all of the tests, any pep8 errors found in the tree will be reported.

+Note that the tests can use a database, see ``tools/tests-setup.sh`` on how the databases are set up in the OpenStack CI environment.

 With `nose`
 ~~~~~~~~~~~